teaNoPot/project-find-book/README.md

 - [x] Create a Trending BookListView to view trending books (using the data mockup for now).
 - [ ] Create a favorites list of books.
 - [ ] Create a Categories list.
+- [ ] Modify a display UI for the list of books.
+- [ ] Refactor home.dart to use routes and different ways to handle the different widgets.

 API :
-- [ ] Create providers for http calls to google books api
+- [x] Create providers for http calls to google books api
-- [ ] Create a converted for the json calls
+- [x] Create a converted for the json calls
 - [ ] Handle not found screens.